Pier Giacomo Castiglioni

-Pier Giacomo Castiglioni (22 April 1913–27 November 1968) was an Italian architect and designer.
+Pier Giacomo Castiglioni (22 April 1913 – 27 November 1968) was an Italian architect and designer.

 Early life and education

-Castiglioni was born on 22 April 1913 in Milan, in Lombardy in northern Italy.
-He was the second son of the sculptor Giannino Castiglioni and his wife Livia Bolla.
+Pier Giacomo Castiglioni was born on 22 April 1913 in Milan, in Lombardy in northern Italy.
+He was the second son of Livia Bolla and the sculptor Giannino Castiglioni.

 Castiglioni studied architecture at the Politecnico di Milano and graduated in 1937.
 His elder brother Livio and younger brother Achille were also architects.

-Castiglioni married Maria Coduri de Cartosio on 30 December 1942.
+He married Maria Coduri de Cartosio on 30 December 1942.

 Work and career

 In 1937 or 1938 he started an architectural design practice with his brother Livio and Luigi Caccia Dominioni.
 Amongst the designs produced by the practice were the first Italian bakelite radio for Phonola.
 The studio closed in 1940.

-After the Second World War he and Livio worked with their younger brother Achille, who had also graduated in architecture in 1944.
+After the Second World War, he and Livio joined by their younger brother Achille, who had also graduated in architecture in 1944.
 Much of their work was in product and exhibition design, but they also carried out a number of architectural projects, including the reconstruction in 1952–53 of the Palazzo della Permanente, which had been destroyed by bombing in 1943.

 Livio Castiglioni left the practice in 1952 or 1953.
-From then until Pier Giacomo died he and Achille worked as a team; most of their designs are not attributable to either one of them.
+From then until Pier Giacomo died, he and Achille worked as a team; most of their designs are not attributable to either one of them.